samsungsamiio/samsungsami.io/source/sami/sami-documentation/using-cloud-connectors.md

 At the bottom of the Connector Code tab, there is a **Custom Parameters** table.
 You can store key-value pairs in this table and then access them in [your Cloud Connector Groovy code](#about-the-cloud-connector-groovy-code).

-Parameter values are not hardcoded in the Groovy code.
-Instead, the values are read from the table.
+You do not hardcode the values of the custom parameters in the Groovy code.
+Instead, you read the values from the table.
 {:.info}

 Later on, if you decide to change the value of a parameter, you only need to change its value in the table instead of changing the Groovy code.
 That is the benefit of using custom parameters—your Groovy code becomes more flexible.